Earth Day 2025

 I gave up New Year’s resolutions a few years ago.
 I heard someone say they didn’t set New Year’s resolutions because they didn’t need a certain date to set goals, and I loved the idea so much that I immediately adopted it!
 If I decide I want or need to do something, I need to do it right away.
 I don’t want to wait for someday anymore.

 You don’t need a new year to have a clean slate.
-Give yourself permission to start over now.
-Allow yourself to start working toward your goal(s) now.
+Permit yourself to start over now.
+Allow yourself to start working toward your goals now.
 Don’t wait until next week, next month, or next year.
 Let your heart guide you, and live your best life now.

 But how do you start?